jimktrains/k5/README.md

     p <= keener_born { fname => "Jim" }

+A variable can never be modified.

     p <= keener_born { fname => "Jan" } # Error, p is defined
+    p.age <= 0 # Error, p.age is already defined

+## Functional

+### Fold

 Folds apply a function to a running accumulator and a value from the list.
-Folds cannot be parralelized
+Folds cannot be parallelized

     four_yr_old <= Fold {:
         list => [0..3]